nedonse/nes-emulator/README.md

 Then, the regularly-used NES APU and I/O registers lie in `$4000-$4017`.
 The remaining registers, which aren't normally used, occupy the rest of the space `$4018-$401F`.

-Finally, the remaining chunk of the memory map, `$4020-$FFFF`, goes to the cartridge, which consists of PRG ROM, PRG RAM, and mapping registers.
+Finally, the remaining chunk of the memory map, `$4020-$FFFF`, goes to the cartridge, which consists of PRG ROM, PRG RAM, CHR ROM, CHR RAM, and mapping registers.
+(In emulation, this part of memory layout may be implemented extremely flexibly?)

 The interrupt vectors must be located in the cartridge at
 - `NMI`: `$FFFA-$FFFB`